 Cast: Trixie Mattel, Katya, Bob the Drag Queen, Kennedy Davenport, BenDeLaCreme, Peppermint, RuPaul

-Directed by Nick Zeig-Owens, Moving Parts chronicles Trixie Mattel’s sudden rise to fame and country music career after competing on the seventh season of RuPaul’s Drag Race and third season of RuPaul’s Drag Race All Stars.
+Directed by Nick Zeig-Owens, Moving Parts chronicles Trixie Mattel’s sudden rise to fame and country music career after competing on the seventh season of RuPaul’s Drag Race and third season of RuPaul’s Drag Race All Stars, the latter of which she emerged supreme.
 The documentary also provides an intimate look at Trixie’s friendship and working relationship with fellow Drag Race star Katya, and the struggles of performing and touring the world.

 Cast: Darren Nesbitt, Jordan Stephens, April Pearson, Steve Oram, Lucy-Jane Quinlan